Skip to content

 Terminology

-This is CQL editor autocomplete in action:
+This is The Spark Editor autocomplete in action:

 The benefits of auto-completion include: